-Time fraction increases may be agreed to on either a temporary or permanent basis with a clear understanding between the employee and the principal, where the increase is temporary, of the date on which the employee would resume his/her substantive time fraction.
+Time fraction increases may be agreed to on either a temporary or permanent basis with a clear understanding between the employee and the principal, where the increase is temporary, of the date on which the employee would resume their substantive time fraction.

 Time fraction reduction

-In circumstances where an employee seeks a time fraction reduction, he/she must agree to a permanent reduction in his/her time fraction.
+In circumstances where an employee seeks a time fraction reduction, the employee must agree to a permanent reduction in their time fraction.
 Nothing precludes an employee and the principal agreeing in writing, at the time of the reduction, or at a later time, to a future dated time fraction increase and this agreement must be in writing.